 May these gifts of joyful sharing and generosity create a community full of love and actions for Christ's peace here and in all the earth.

-Theme for this first part of Pentecost - through July 8:
+Theme for this second part of Pentecost - through September 2:

 Most recent pastor’s note